Its a WIP. It honestly may never get to where I want it to be so just deal with the grammatical errors:P

 GPU/Video Card - Graphical Processing Unit

-Popular units to avoid for the most part unless budget and/or price of the unit dictates otherwise.
+Popular PSU's to avoid for the most part unless budget and/or price of the unit dictates otherwise.

 Corsair CX(The older ones without the white logo) series - Basically mediocre performance with they usually being overpriced.